Skip to content

 Kind Description

-project Full workspace with tools, execution, and local history mirror
+project Full workspace with tools, execution, and local runtime state

 2. Design Principles